canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

   })
   ```

-- Kefir's `stream.withHandler( handler(emitter, event) )` is able to convert one stream's events to another stream.
+- Kefir’s `stream.withHandler( handler(emitter, event) )` is able to convert one stream’s events to another stream.
 All other stream methods like `stream.map` and `stream.scan` can be implemented with `stream.withHandler`.
-For example the following maps the `cursorPosition` stream to a `cursorDistance` stream:
+For example, the following maps the `cursorPosition` stream to a `cursorDistance` stream:

   ```js
   cursorDistance = cursorPosition.withHandler(function(emitter, event){